Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Main results

 \subsection{Remarks}

-We finish by some remarks concerning the above exposition.
+We proceed with some additional remarks concerning the above exposition.

-(1) \textit{Domain choices}: Our restriction to domains with a finite number of non-degenerate boundary components comes from the requirements on convergence of the harmonic measure in discrete and continuum approximations thereof (see Appendix).
-Although this explicitly excludes punctured domains, we remark that the proof still apply to at least some of them.
+(1) \textit{Domain choices}: Our restriction to domains with a finite number of non-degenerate boundary components comes from the need to ensure convergence of the harmonic measures in discrete approximations to a continuum domain (see Lemma~\ref{lemma-HM}).
+Although this explicitly excludes punctured domains, we remark that the proof still applies to at least some of them.
 In fact, the law of~$Z^D$, and thus the whole limit point process, remains unchanged when a polar set is removed from~$D$.
-(One can see this from the Gibbs-Markov property and the fact that $C^{D,\wt D}=0$ if~$\wt D\subseteq D$ with $D\smallsetminus\wt D$ polar.)
-Thus, for instance,~$Z^\D$ will have the same law as~$Z^D$ for~$D:=\D\smallsetminus\{0\}$.
+(One can see this from the Gibbs-Markov property and the fact that $C^{D,\wt D}=0$ if~$\wt D\subseteq D$ with $D\smallsetminus\wt D$ polar.) \

+Thus, for instance,~$Z^\D$ will have the same law as~$Z^{\D\smallsetminus\{0\}}$.
 An intuitive way to see this is that the DGFF in the lattice version of~$\D\smallsetminus\{0\}$ is that in~$\D$ but pinned at the origin.
 The pinning has a non-vanishing effect only up to lattice distances~$o(N)$ which, however, is also a region where no relevant local maxima would occur to begin with.

-(2) \textit{Formulation of the Gibbs-Markov property}: A consequence of the Gibbs-Markov property of the DGFF is that $Z^{D\cup\wt D}$, for $D,\wt D\in\mathfrak D$ disjoint, factors into the sum $Z^D+Z^{\wt D}$ of independent copies of the measures in~$D$ and~$\wt D$, respectively.
+(2) \textit{Formulation of the Gibbs-Markov property in Theorem~\ref{thm:1.6}}: A consequence of the Gibbs-Markov property of the DGFF is that $Z^{D\cup\wt D}$, for $D,\wt D\in\mathfrak D$ disjoint, factors into the sum $Z^D+Z^{\wt D}$ of independent copies of the measures in~$D$ and~$\wt D$, respectively.
 This is guaranteed automatically for the measures arising in Theorem~\ref{thm:1} but has to be assumed explicitly in Theorem~\ref{thm:1.6}.

-(3) \textit{Conditions for uniqueness}: The conditions in Theorem~\ref{thm:1.6} are definitely far from sharp.
-First off, they are not even independent; e.g., the stochastic absolute continuity can be derived from (properly formulated) Gibbs-Markov property.
-We in fact suspect that same should apply to condition~(4); indeed, in the absence of this type of tail, the Gibbs-Markov property should imply that the measures are either trivial or identically infinity.
-We pose this as:
+(3) \textit{Connection to critical LQG}: Theorem~\ref{thm:LQG} touches on the question of uniqueness of the critical LQG measure which has started to be settled only quite recently.
+Indeed, as shown in Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV2}, the definition based on \eqref{E:2.22} agrees (up to overall normalization) with that based on the derivative martingale introduced in Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV1}.
+Recently, Powell~\cite{Powell}, drawing on earlier work of Junilla and Saksman~\cite{Junilla-Saksman} and Huang, Rhodes and Vargas~\cite{HRV}, proved its equivalence with the various other versions of the critical LQG measure, including the one obtained by circle average approximation.